Primary tabs

 NH’s oyster farmers regularly contribute to scientific research projects with NH Sea Grant and UNH, such as:

-- Participating in oyster reef restoration and assessmen
+• Participating in oyster reef restoration and assessment

-NH oyster farmers are planning to stock over 4.5 million juvenile seed oysters this year (2020).
+NH oyster farmers stocked over 4.6 million juvenile seed oysters in 2022.

 History and Tradition